 Key takeaways

-• Skills shortage demands creative solutions: 34% of organizations struggle with training and team experience (up from 27% in 2024), while digital skills requirements increase—creating opportunities to build internal training programs and hire junior talent for development.
+• Skills shortage threatens execution – 34% of organizations struggle with training and team experience (up from 27% in 2024), while marketers identify creativity, efficiency, and innovation as their top three required skills – not traditional marketing capabilities.

-• Privacy compliance complexity increases: New data protection laws across Southeast Asia, India, China, and Vietnam require more sophisticated compliance frameworks, though AI tools can help manage the standardized process analysis needed.
+• Privacy compliance complexity increases – New personal data protection laws rolling out across Southeast Asia, India, China, and Vietnam require more sophisticated compliance frameworks that most marketing teams lack the expertise to manage effectively.

 Notable quotes